GeoscienceAustralia/PyRate/docs/usage.rst

 file (``demHeaderFile`` in config) and the master and slave epoch SLC header files (supplied by ``slcfilelist`` in config).

-The SLC header files should be in the directory specified in the config file under ``slcFileDir``.
 SLC files for a particular interferogram are found automatically by date-string pattern matching based on epochs.
-If ``slcFileDir`` is not provided, PyRate will look in the observations directory by default (``obsdir`` in config).

 Each ROI\_PAC geocoded unwrapped interferogram requires its own header/resource file.
 These header files need to be